Apartment Building Loans | Multifamily Lender | Commercial Mortgages

-Select Commercial Funding LLC provides $750,000 funding for a commercial mortgage located at 146 West 120th St. New York City NY
+Select Commercial Funding LLC provides $1,877,000 funding for a commercial mortgage located at 540 Athens Highway, Loganville GA

-Stephen A. Sobin, president of Select Commercial Funding, LLC provided the New York borrower with a 5 year adjustable loan with a 30 year term.
+Stephen A. Sobin, president of Select Commercial Funding, LLC provided the Georgia borrower with a 25 year loan.

-Select Commercial Funding, LLC specializes in apartment building loans, commercial mortgages and business real estate loans nationwide.
+Select Commercial Funding, LLC quotes commercial mortgage rates for apartment building loans, commercial mortgages and business mortgages in most of the country.

 About Select Commercial Funding, LLC and President Stephen A. Sobin